-INITIAL CONTRACT PERIOD FROM DATE OF CONTRACT AWARD TO MARCH 31, 2017
+INITIAL CONTRACT PERIOD FROM DATE OF CONTRACT AWARD TO OCTOBRE 31, 2020

-Description Firm Unit Price 1 Design and development of a one (1) day Aboriginal Awareness Training Session and participant training package \$ 2 Delivery of a one (1) day Aboriginal Awareness Training Session and provision of twenty (20) participant training packages (sessions to take place in NCR and/or in a Canadian Regional Location) \$ 3 On an "as and when requested basis", determined by the Project Authority, the Professional Services of a Project Manager will be required to make identified revisions to the one (1) day Aboriginal Awareness Training Session and training package in an amount not to exceed 30 hours. \$/HR INITIAL CONTRACT PERIOD SUB-TOTAL \$
+Description Firm Unit Price 1 Design and development of a one (1) day Introduction to Indigenous Cultures Training Session and participant training package \$ 2 Delivery of a one (1) day Introduction to Indigenous Cultures Training Session and provision of twenty (20) participant training packages.
+Approximately 20 sessions per year will be required.
+A minimum of 10 sessions in the NCR.
+A minimum of 5 sessions in a Canadian Regional Location.
+Up to 5 more sessions as and when/where required.
+The above is for information purposes only.
+Evaluations will be conducted based on the costs associated with one (1) course and provision of twenty (20) participant training packages. \$/PER COURSE 3 On an "as and when requested basis", determined by the Project Authority, the Professional Services of a Project Manager will be required to make identified revisions to the one (1) day Introduction to Indigenous Cultures Training Session and participant training packages.
+Number of hours not to exceed 90 hours throughout the duration of the contract. \$/HR Initial Contract Period Sub-Total \$